vgasiunas/ArangoDB-LocalClusterScripts/README.md

 Sample benchmark scripts can be used for testing the deployment:
 - `bench-example.sh` to test over plain HTTP
-- `bench-ssl-example.sh' to test over HTTPS
+- `bench-ssl-example.sh` to test over HTTPS

 To stop the database, use `kill-db.sh`.